dotnet/docs/docs/spark/tutorials/databricks-deployment.md

 ## Create a cluster

-1. Navigate to your job, and select **Edit** to configure your job's cluster.
+1. Navigate to your job and select **Edit** to configure your job's cluster.

 2. Set your cluster to **Spark 2.4.1**.
 Then, select **Advanced Options** > **Init Scripts**.
 Set Init Script Path as `dbfs:/spark-dotnet/db-init.sh`.